-There are some site owners and internet marketers who attempt to increase how well their web sites rank in search engines by buying links to their sites, or exchanging links with others.
+Some site owners and internet marketers attempt to increase how well their websites rank in search engines by buying links to their sites or exchanging links with others.
 Those kinds of activities are frowned upon by the major search engines because that kind of manipulation can impact which pages show up in search results.
 As Google notes on one of their help pages on link schemes:

-Your site’s ranking in Google search results is partly based on analysis of those sites that link to you.
+Your site’s ranking in Google search results is partly based on an analysis of those sites that link to you.
 The quantity, quality, and relevance of links count towards your rating.
-The sites that link to you can provide context about the subject matter of your site, and can indicate its quality and popularity.
+The sites that link to you can provide context about the subject matter of your site and can indicate its quality and popularity.
 However, some webmasters engage in link exchange schemes and build partner pages exclusively for the sake of cross-linking, disregarding the quality of the links, the sources, and the long-term impact it will have on their sites.
-This is in violation of Google’s webmaster guidelines and can negatively impact your site’s ranking in search results.
+This violates Google’s webmaster guidelines and can negatively impact your site’s ranking in search results.

 Likewise, there are SEO forums where people publicly discuss the exchange of links to manipulate search results.

-Microsoft has published a patent application that describes how they might target (and possibly hand pick) Search Engine Optimization (SEO) related forums where they believe such activity may take place, and crawl those to see if they can identify requests for links exchanges.
+Microsoft has published a patent application that describes how they might target (and possibly hand pick) Search Engine Optimization (SEO) related forums where they believe such activity may occur and crawl those to see if they can identify requests for links exchanges.

 Forum Mining for Suspicious Link Spam Sites Detection

 Invented by Bin Gao, Tie-Yan Liu, Hang Li, and Congkai Sun